WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

   retrying the connection.
 If a retry fails again, the client will try again but this time wait twice the value of this timer, then four times, eight times, etc. The value of this parameter is an integer, in units of milliseconds.
-Its default is 2000.
+Its default is 2000, and the client MUST NOT honor values less than 2000, rounding up to 2000 instead.

 * media-timeout: If a client fails to receive media ack packets after the timeout specified in this parameter, it considers the call dead